 Examine a range of approaches, including choosing and using whole texts

-We know the move from extracts to whole texts can be intimidating for teachers and pupils but is immensely rewarding.
+We know the move from extracts to whole texts can be intimidating for teachers and pupils but it is immensely rewarding.
 Learn how to build anticipation around a story and sustain interest across a term, and develop classroom and library spaces to promote a school-wide culture of reading.

 Engage with research around the benefits of reading for enjoyment